bunnlii/capycafe---330assign/README.md

 >>
 1. Home takes you to index.html
 2. About Us takes you to about.html
-3. Featured Will takes you to William's special biography
+3. Featured Will takes you to details.html (William's special biography)
 >>
 File can be seen in root.